 Dear Brothers and Sisters in Christ Jesus,

-This week we celebrate the Solemnity of the Immaculate Conception of the Blessed Virgin Mary (December 8).
-The Immaculate Conception of the Blessed Virgin is one the most sublime of the doctrines of our Catholic Faith.
+This Sunday, December 8, is the usual day we celebrate the Solemnity of the Immaculate Conception of the Blessed Virgin Mary.
+However, in the Novus Ordo calendar, the celebration of the Immaculate Conception is transferred to Monday, December 9, for this year.
+It is not a Holy Day of Obligation this year.
+This teaching on the Blessed Virgin is one the most sublime of the doctrines of our Catholic Faith.
 It is also one of the most hope-inspiring doctrines of our Catholic Faith.
 You may be wondering: what exactly is this teaching?
 This is a good time to review this wonderful and exceedingly important doctrine.
-Here is what our Catechism of the Catholic Church teaches: “What the Catholic faith believes about Mary is based on what it believes about Christ, and what it teaches about Mary illumines in turn its faith in Christ.
+Here is what our Catechism of the Catholic Church teaches:

-"God sent forth his Son", but to prepare a body for him (Galatians 4:4; Hebrews 10:5), he wanted the free co-operation of a creature.
-For this, from all eternity God chose for the mother of his Son a daughter of Israel, a young Jewish woman of Nazareth in Galilee, "a virgin betrothed to a man whose name was Joseph, of the house of David; and the virgin's name was Mary" (Luke 1:26-27): The Father of mercies willed that the Incarnation should be preceded by assent on the part of the predestined mother, so that just as a woman had a share in the coming of death, so also should a woman contribute to the coming of life.
-(Lumen Gentium 56; cf. Lumen Gentium 61)
+"God sent forth His Son", but to prepare a body for Him (Galatians 4:4; Hebrews 10:5), He wanted the free co-operation of a creature.
+For this, from all eternity God chose for the mother of His Son a daughter of Israel, a young Jewish woman of Nazareth in Galilee, "a virgin betrothed to a man whose name was Joseph, of the house of David; and the virgin's name was Mary" (Luke 1:26-27): The Father of mercies willed that the Incarnation should be preceded by assent on the part of the predestined mother, so that just as a woman had a share in the coming of death, so also should a woman contribute to the coming of life.
+(Lumen Gentium 56; 61)

 The Fathers of the Eastern tradition call the Mother of God "the All-Holy" (Panagia), and celebrate her as "free from any stain of sin, as though fashioned by the Holy Spirit and formed as a new creature".
 (Lumen Gentium 56) By the grace of God, Mary remained free of every personal sin her whole life long.

-Called in the Gospels "the mother of Jesus", Mary is acclaimed by Elizabeth, at the prompting of the Spirit and even before the birth of her son, as "the mother of my Lord".
-(Luke 1:43; John 2:1; 19:25; cf. Matthew 13:55; et al) In fact, the One whom she conceived as man by the Holy Spirit, who truly became her Son according to the flesh, was none other than the Father's eternal Son, the second person of the Holy Trinity.
+Called in the Gospels "the Mother of Jesus", Mary is acclaimed by Elizabeth, at the prompting of the Spirit and even before the birth of her Son, as "the Mother of my Lord".
+(Luke 1:43; John 2:1; 19:25; cf. Matthew 13:55; et al) In fact, the One whom she conceived as man by the Holy Spirit, who truly became her Son according to the flesh, was none other than the Father's eternal Son, the Second Person of the Holy Trinity.
 Hence the Church confesses that Mary is truly "Mother of God" (Theotokos).
-(Council of Ephesus (431): DS 251)” (CCC 487-495)
+(Council of Ephesus (431))” (CCC 487-495)